sebastian-software/babel-preset-edge/readme.md

 ## Features

+- Prefers external polyfills and uses `@babel/runtime` for helpers instead of baked-in code which is especially beneficial for overall bundle sizes of applications.
-- React and Flowtype Support baked-in for transpiling JSX and removing non-standard Flowtype definitions.
+- React and Flowtype support baked-in for transpiling JSX and removing non-standard Flowtype definitions.
 - Optimizations for React during development (richer debug capabilities) and production (less code).
 - Automatic environment specific ES2015/2016/2017 support using [Preset Env](https://github.com/babel/babel-preset-env)
+- No transpilation of generators.
+Doing this produces relatively slow and complex code.
+Better use `async/await`.
-- High performance async/await transpilation using [Nodeent](https://github.com/MatAtBread/nodent#performance).
+- High performance async/await transpilation using [Nodeent](https://github.com/MatAtBread/nodent#performance) making it available to older engines and browsers as well.
 - Support for dynamic `import()` statement which is used for dynamic chunk creation in Webpack (since version 2).
-- Edge Preset adds support for dynamic CSS loading + automatic chunkNames using [universal-import](https://github.com/faceyspacey/babel-plugin-universal-import).
+- Support for dynamic CSS loading + automatic chunkNames using [universal-import](https://github.com/faceyspacey/babel-plugin-universal-import).
 - Local module support for easily referencing sources inside the `src` folder of the project using the [module resolver plugin](https://github.com/tleunen/babel-plugin-module-resolver).
 - Support for converting often times used upcoming EcmaScript standards like class properties and object rest spread.
-- Prefers external polyfills and helpers instead of baked-in code which is especially beneficial for caching and code splitting.
 - [Lodash Plugin](https://github.com/lodash/babel-plugin-lodash) to allow cherry-picking of more tranditionally exported libraries like lodash, async, rambda and recompose.
-- The transpiler config ignores generators.
-As transpiling these results into super slow code and async/await is available the preset prefers to use this instead of "regenerator".

 ## Defaults